Mutual Defense Treaty (United States–Philippines): Opposition

 Opposition to the treaty has had its periods on both sides of the Pacific.
 The longevity of the US military presence in the Philippines caused opposition to the treaty to begin in the 1980s, with the escalating tensions surrounding US policy and its repercussions.
 The late 1970s and the 1980s saw a rise in anti-American sentiment following the increasing allegations and perpetrations of US military personnel misconduct towards Filipino men and women.
 The nightclubs and social hotspots surrounding Clark Air Force Base and Naval Base Subic Bay became flashpoints of allegations of assaults by American service members on local Filipinos.
 Political tensions steadily grew.

 In 1991, the Military Bases Agreement of 1947 was expiring and the George H. W. Bush administration in the US and the Corazon Aquino administration in the Philippines were in talks to renew the agreement.
-A new treaty, the RP-US Treaty of Friendship, Cooperation and Security, was signed for the renewal of the Subic Bay lease.
+A new treaty, the RP-US Treaty of Friendship, Cooperation, and Security, was signed for the renewal of the Subic Bay lease.
 Anti-American sentiment continued to grow in the Philippines and was reflected in the election of a Philippine Senate majority against the treaty's renewal.
 On September 13, 1991, the Philippine Senate voted not to ratify the new treaty.
 As a result, the last US military personnel in the Philippines were removed from the bases on November 24, 1992.

 The opposition movement within the Philippines subsided after the removal of US personnel from the Philippines in the early 1990s but never truly dissipated in its entirety.
 Anti-American sentiment remained a prevalent social issue within the collegiate community in Metro Manila, and relatively small demonstrations routinely took place outside the US embassy until the early 2000s.
-As a result of the unfortunate events surrounding 9/11, the US began restructuring and exercising its rights in the treaty as a part of its War on Terrorism, which included deployment of US forces to the Philippines in Operation Enduring Freedom – Philippines to advise and assist the Armed Forces of the Philippines (AFP).
+As a result of the events surrounding the 9/11 attacks, the US began restructuring and exercising its rights in the treaty as a part of its War on Terrorism, which included the deployment of US forces to the Philippines in Operation Enduring Freedom – Philippines to advise and assist the Armed Forces of the Philippines (AFP).